Amario94/airbnb-clone-project-/README.md

 Each of these features is essential to delivering a functional, interactive, and real-world booking experience, closely replicating the core functionality of platforms like Airbnb.

+## 🔐 API Security

+Ensuring the security of the application and its users is a top priority in the Airbnb Clone Project.
+APIs serve as the backbone of communication between the frontend and backend, and protecting them is critical to maintaining data integrity, privacy, and trust.

+### 🔑 Authentication
+**Description:**
+All users must verify their identity through secure login methods before accessing protected routes.
+We will implement token-based authentication (e.g., JWT - JSON Web Tokens).

+**Importance:**
+Authentication prevents unauthorized users from accessing personal data, user accounts, or sensitive actions like booking and payments.

+---

+### 🛡️ Authorization
+**Description:**
+Role-based access control (RBAC) ensures that users only perform actions allowed by their role (e.g., guests cannot edit other users’ listings).

+**Importance:**
+Authorization protects system integrity by restricting access to features based on user roles, preventing misuse or data manipulation.

+---

+### 🚦 Rate Limiting
+**Description:**
+API endpoints will be protected with rate limiting to prevent abuse (e.g., too many login attempts, excessive search queries).

+**Importance:**
+Rate limiting reduces the risk of brute force attacks, service overload, and denial-of-service (DoS) scenarios.

+---

+### 🧊 Data Encryption
+**Description:**
+Sensitive data (like passwords and payment details) will be encrypted in transit (via HTTPS) and at rest (e.g., hashed passwords using bcrypt).

+**Importance:**
+Encryption ensures that even if data is intercepted or accessed improperly, it remains unreadable and protected from theft.

+---

+### 📦 Input Validation & Sanitization
+**Description:**
+All incoming data will be validated and sanitized on both frontend and backend to prevent SQL injection, XSS, and other injection attacks.

+**Importance:**
+Sanitization protects the application from malicious input that could compromise functionality or leak sensitive data.

+---

+### 💳 Secure Payments
+**Description:**
+Payments will be processed through trusted third-party gateways (e.g., Stripe or Paystack), never storing raw card data directly.

+**Importance:**
+Using secure and compliant gateways ensures financial transactions are protected and meets industry security standards (e.g., PCI-DSS).

+---

+These security measures are essential to safeguarding users, maintaining platform integrity, and building a trusted online booking experience.